 This treatment is only suitable for those whose prostates are not over-enlarged and for those who have few, or mild, urinary symptoms.
-Typically, men with low or intermediate-risk prostate cancer are treated with LDR seed implant alone.
+Typically, men with prostate cancer risk category CPG 2 or 3 are treated with LDR seed radioactive implant alone.
 Such patients would normally have a PSA below 15, a Gleason score no more than 6 or 7, and a cancer stage of T2b or less.
-Where there is a possibility of spread, or for a cancer stage of T2b or less. a possibility of spread, or for higher risk disease, a short course of radiotherapy and/ or hormone treatment is sometimes offered.
+Where there is a possibility of spread, or for higher risk disease, (locally advanced, CPG 4 and 5) a short course of radiotherapy and/or hormone treatment is combined with LDR brachytherapy.

-HDR Brachytherapy is normally given with a short external beam radiotherapy course and is more suited to men with a higher-risk cancer which may have spread to the seminal vesicles i.e. stage T3b, Gleason 8-10.
+HDR Brachytherapy is normally given with a short external beam radiotherapy course and is more suited to men with a higher-risk cancer which may have spread to the seminal vesicles i.e. stage T3b, Gleason 8-10, CPG 4 or 5, but can be given as a stand alone treatment for those with lower risk, CPG 2 or 3.